The southern Russian republic of Chechnya has long been a boiling point for conflict with Moscow in the restive North Caucasus.

 - 1858 - After decades of violent resistance, Chechnya is conquered by Russia.

-- 1994 - Three years after republic declares independence, Russian troops invade to quash independence movement, the start of nearly a decade of conflict.
+- 1994 - Three years after republic declares independence, Russian troops are sent in to quash independence movement, the start of nearly a decade of conflict.

 - 2003 - A referendum approves a new constitution stipulating that Chechnya is part of the Russian Federation.